go101/immutable-value-proposal/README.md

 final FileNotExist = errors.New("file not exist").fixed

-// The following two declarations are equivalent. var a []int.fixed = []int{1, 2, 3}
+// The following two declarations are equivalent.
+// Note, the elements of "a" are all true immutable values. var a []int.fixed = []int{1, 2, 3}
 var a = []int{1, 2, 3}.fixed